Siftah/get_iplayer/documentation.md

     get_iplayer --long

-List all tv programmes showing only ‘pid’, 'name’ and ‘episode'
+List all tv programmes showing only 'pid', 'name' and 'episode'

     get_iplayer --listformat="<pid>: <name>-<episode>"

-Search all tv programmes for the word ‘hello' in the 'episode' and ‘channel' fields
+Search all tv programmes for the word 'hello' in the 'episode' and 'channel' fields

     get_iplayer --fields=episode,channel hello

-List all tv programmes with categories containing the word ‘News’ and on channel ‘BBC One’
+List all tv programmes with categories containing the word 'News' and on channel 'BBC One'

     get_iplayer --channel="BBC One" --category=News